Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 How to Make Air Fryer Chicken Tenders

-It’s best to buy boneless skinless chicken breasts or tenderloins for this recipe.
+It’s best to buy chicken tenderloins for this recipe, but raw chicken breasts work as well.
 If your chicken has skin on it, you will need to remove it before cooking.

-Take your chicken breasts and cut them in 1-inch wide pieces.
+STEP ONE: Take your raw chicken breasts and cut them into 1-inch wide pieces.
 It’s okay if they are a little long, as long as they fit in your air fryer flat.
+If you’re using chicken tenderloins, they should be already sized appropriately for this recipe.

 If your chicken is a bit thicker, you will want to pound it a little thinner until it’s a little thinner.
 Think about ½ inches.